I have a few questions for you, and be honest:

 You can do this by simply sitting in a comfortable position somewhere quiet and concentrate on your breath.
 To help you can count your inhales and exhales until you reach 10 and start over, you can synchronize your inhale and exhale with your steps in walking meditation, you can simply focus on the sensation of the air flowing in your nostrils and out your mouth, or you could use a mantra which you repeat to bring your thoughts back to the present when you feel your mind begins to wonder.

-Here is a morning meditation sequence that I like to use for just 10 minutes immediatly upon waking.
+Here is a morning meditation sequence that I like to use for just 10 minutes immediately upon waking.

 - Breath and count my breaths for a few minutes until I feel my mind settle-usually about 5 minutes.